gobo-eiffel/gobo/tool/gedoc/README.md

    implementation_upper_zone [('EV_CONTAINER.implementation', 'SD_UPPER_ZONE.implementation_upper_zone', 'SD_PLACE_HOLDER_ZONE.implementation_upper_zone')]
 ```

-And if you run the workbench build, it will run:
+And if you run the workbench build, it will run normally:
 ```
 /Eiffel_23.09/examples/docking/simple$ ./EIFGENs/docking_simple/W_code/docking_simple
 ```

-if you run the finalized build, it will fail (Ubuntu 22.04.3 LTS, x86_64):
+but if you run the finalized build, it will fail (Ubuntu 22.04.3 LTS, x86_64), it will fail:
 ```
 /Eiffel_23.09/examples/docking/simple$ ./EIFGENs/docking_simple/F_code/docking_simple